Inclusion is a Living Value of Federation University Australia. We champion access and inclusion for all and celebrate our diversity.

-To create an environment that values diversity and is free from discrimination and harassment and where allegations of breaches of these Guidelines are dealt with fairly and promptly.
+- creating an environment that values diversity and is free from discrimination, harassment and gender-based violence and where allegations of breaches of these Guidelines are dealt with fairly and promptly.

-These Guidelines applies to all students and prospective students, staff and prospective staff, and other individuals associated with the University in all situations or activities related to their roles at the University.
-Such situations and activities may extend beyond University campuses and day-to-day activities eg field trips, conferences, events and functions, student senate/club volunteer activities, University on- and off-campus residences.
+These Guidelines apply to all students and prospective students, staff and prospective staff, and other individuals associated with the University in all situations or activities related to their roles at the University.
+Such situations and activities may extend beyond University campuses and day-to-day activities e.g. field trips, conferences, events and functions, student senate/club volunteer activities, University on- and off-campus residences.

 - Commonwealth Racial Discrimination Act 1975